swaptacular/swpt_accounts/protocol.rst

 * SHOULD NOT allow transfers in which the sender and the recipient is the same account.

-* If the requested transfer has been successfully prepared, a `PreparedTransfer`_ message MUST be sent.
-Otherwise, a `RejectedTransfer`_ message MUST be sent.
+* MUST send a `PreparedTransfer`_ message if the requested transfer has been successfully prepared.

+* MUST send a `RejectedTransfer`_ message if the requested transfer can not be prepared.

-* MUST guarantee that if a transfer has been prepared, the probability for the success of the eventual commit is very high.
+* MUST guarantee that when a transfer has been prepared, the probability for the success of the eventual commit is very high.
 Notably, the secured amount MUST be locked, so that until the prepared transfer is finalized, the amount is not available for other transfers.

 * MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed successfully.
 If some